SwedbankPay/developer.swedbankpay.com/payments/credit-card/index.md

 ### Delete Recurrence Token

 You can delete a created recurrence token with a `PATCH`\-request.
-Please see technical reference for details [here](/xwiki/wiki/developer/view/Main/ecommerce/technical-reference/core-payment-resources/card-payments/#HRemovepaymenttoken)
+Please see technical reference for details [remove-payment-token][here]

 Recurring purchases
 -------------------

 When you have a Recurrence token stored away.
-You can use the same token in a subsequent [recurring payment](/xwiki/wiki/developer/view/Main/ecommerce/technical-reference/core-payment-resources/card-payments/#HRecur) `POST`.
+You can use the same token in a subsequent [recurring payment] `POST`.
 This will be a server-to-server affair, as we have both payment instrument details and recurrence token from the initial payment.
 Please note that this POSTrequest is made directly on the payment level, and will not create a payment order.

 #### General

-* **Defining CallbackURL**: When implementing a scenario, it is optional to set a [CallbackURL ](/xwiki/wiki/developer/view/Main/ecommerce/technical-reference/core-payment-resources/#HURLs)in the `POST` request.
-If callbackURL is set PayEx will send a postback request to this URL when the consumer has fulfilled the payment.
-[See the Callback API description here.](/xwiki/wiki/developer/view/Main/ecommerce/technical-reference/#HCallback)
+* **Defining CallbackURL**: When implementing a scenario, it is optional to set a [CallbackURL][CallbackURL ] in the `POST` request.
+If callbackURL is set PayEx will send a postback request to this URL when the consumer has fulfilled the payment. [callback-API-description][See the Callback API description here].

 The Verify operation lets you post verification payments, which are used to confirm validity of card information without reserving or charging any amount.